Why sketching is so important for a designer ?

 “We have to draw something that aren’t good to draw stuff that is good.”

 - And I think that its good to see that even the best sketch has drawn some ugly things.
-And you have to draw not even like the ugly sketches but you have to draw something that aren’t good to draw stuff that is good.
+And you have to draw not even like the ugly sketches but you have to draw something that isn’t good to draw stuff that is good.

-- I don’t know the process that you do but I assume that I am seeing some videos of your sketches, I assume that you probably sketch a couple time before.
+- I don’t know the process that you do but I assume that I am seeing some videos of your sketches, I assume that you probably sketch a couple of time before.
 I assume I am seeing the best one.

 - Laugh … “Too bad !”

 - I love what you doing, It’s awesome.
 There is a lot of information and a lot of topics for beginners.
-I found myself when I was flying up here, and read a couple of article re-reading through.
+I found myself when I was flying up here, and read a couple of articles re-reading through.
 Keep doing what you are doing and getting pretty good fun.

 “Sketching is universal”

 - I saw you are trying to convey a message to the students, and I was looking through mutual friends who are also following your Facebook page.
 There is a pretty good blend of students and professionals.
 And as you can see which of your friends also like the page, and there are quite a few of my professional’s friends who are following your page.
 You have quite a few professionals followers.
 Sketching is universal and there are students and professionals – the way you do it is pretty similar.

 - Hey thank you very much for your time, I really appreciate it and have a great day for your trade show.